-It was enough of a shock that the Vikings selected Christian Ponder with the 12th pick in the first round of the NFL Draft.
+It was a shock that the Vikings selected Christian Ponder with the 12th pick in the NFL Draft.
 Now, there’s a good chance that he also starts Week 1.
-But is this the real deal, or just a smoke screen by a Vikings team that could be seeking to deal for a veteran such as Donovan McNabb?
+But is this the real deal, or just a smoke screen?
+The Vikings could be seeking to deal for a veteran such as Donovan McNabb?
 Stay tuned.

-Chad Henne’s starting job appeared on rocky ground heading into the NFL Draft, but the Dolphins never drafted a QB – and that got to one of the highly rated prospects, who vows payback.
-Miami still has other quarterbacks on its radar, mostly veterans, but Armando Salguero of the Miami Herald says, “don’t bet against” Chad Henne being the starter.
+Chad Henne’s starting job appeared on rocky ground heading into the NFL Draft.
+But the Dolphins never drafted a QB and that got to one of the highly rated prospects, who vows payback.
+Miami still has other quarterbacks on its radar, mostly veterans.
+Armando Salguero of the Miami Herald says, “don’t bet against” Chad Henne being the starter.

-Even though it’s been widely stated that Blaine Gabbert will be the backup for David Garrard, that didn’t stop fans from giving the Jags a significant bump in ticket sales.
+It’s been widely stated that Blaine Gabbert will be the backup for David Garrard.
+Still, that didn’t stop fans from giving the Jags a significant bump in ticket sales.

 The fact that the Seahawks chose to avoid taking a quarterback in the early rounds of the draft doesn’t mean that Matt Hasselbeck is guaranteed to remain in Seattle.
 So who will be the quarterback when football returns?
 That remains to be seen, but one report has the Seahawks interested in Matt Leinart, who used to play at USC under Pete Carroll.